 Beep.
 Beep.
 Beep – Christopher, Paddington 7 minutes

 The perfect little family piled into my backseat, with the little-lin in the middle.
 “Thank god you’re here captain!
 Rough seas ahead!”
 I whispered to Captain three-foot.
-He looked up at me with mouth gaping before turning to his dad and clutching onto his right arm.
+He looked up at me mouth agape before turning to his dad and clutching onto his right arm.
 The poor little fella probably thought I was suffering a bout of scurvy, what with the bubbling rash on my forehead and blood-shot eyes.

-“hahaha!” laughed Christopher, “Are you going to steer us to safety Oscar?” he asked the world’s smallest sailor.
+“hahaha!”
+Christopher laughed.
+“Are you going to steer us to safety Oscar?” he asked the world’s smallest sailor.
 Oscar nodded his head confidently and folded his arms before pointing his tiny hand through the gap in the front seats and exclaiming, “Lets go!”
 Christopher and I burst out laughing at Oscar’s commitment to his role as leader of this grand expedition.
 Oscar’s mum, however, was a million miles away staring down at her iPhone, an aggrieved expression on her face.

 I was ferrying the young family to Darling Harbour for Oscar to peruse the passing ships.
 “Oscar was initially a pirate, weren’t ya mate?” said Christopher, patting Oscar gently on the head.
 “But he was getting up to a bit of mischief at school.”

-“haha!
+“Haha!
 What kind of mischief?”
 I asked, genuinely intrigued.

-“hahahaha too good!”
+“Hahahaha too good!”
 I laughed.

-For the next ten minutes Christopher and I chatted away about the Rugby World Cup, the best craft beer pubs in Sydney and our shared disbelief and sadness that our favourite snack Tasty Toobs had been discontinued.
+For the next ten minutes, Christopher and I chatted away about the Rugby World Cup, the best craft beer pubs in Sydney, and our shared disbelief and sadness that our favourite snack, Tasty Toobs, had been discontinued.
 “They had the tomato zing of the old Burgerman chips with an unparalleled crunch,” Christopher argued vigorously.
 “You couldn’t be more right mate,” I replied, nodding my head in firm agreeance.

 Our delicious conversation was getting tastier: